|Quick Link Pages ==>||Ham Radio||Opera||Physics (Math, Astronomy, etc.)|

 The first three choices are from some of the hottest opera stars around, or so it certainly seems to me.
 The CDs are: Jonas Kaufmann - The Verdi Album, Anna Netrebko - Verdi and The Best of Joyce DiDonato - Rejoyce!.
 I'm only just now beginning to appreciate Jonas Kaufmann.
 His Verdi Album is just superb (and the extensive liner notes and text with translations of every aria is a welcome bonus.)
 Anna Netrebko is everywhere these days, always seeming to bring in each season at the MET too, surely quite an honor.
 Truth is, though, I think I made a little mistake when I bought this CD.
 I've since learned that she also released a Deluxe Edition of this CD, with a companion DVD.
 Had I known that, I'd have surely purchased that instead.
 And, Joyce DiDonato is tremendous as well...and generous too (2 CD's for the price of one.)
 As it happens, I just saw her in a BBC Proms concert where she just brought down the house.
 (In addition to operatic pieces, she also did Somewhere Over the Rainbow...don't laugh, it was great!)

 The last CD shown above is a new opera called Written on Skin by George Benjamin.
-This is one of those "take a chance" CDs I bought after hearing raves about it on the Opera Lively forum.
+This is one of those "take a chance" CDs I bought after hearing raves about it elsewhere.
 I'm not sure how this will pan out for me.
 The jury is still out.
-I'm intrigued enough by the comments on the forum, and hearing the CD itself and reading the libretto, to await the release of the DVD, which, I hear, is slated for around January 2014.
+I'm intrigued enough by the comments I've seen, and hearing the CD itself and reading the libretto, to await the release of the DVD, which, I hear, is slated for around January 2014.
 We'll see.
 This is an opera I'm biased to like, but we'll see.
 Like I said, jury is still out.
 (The opera stars Barbara Hannigan who I just happened to see recently on the Berlin Philharmonic's streaming service.
 More on such services elsewhere on this page.)

 Doctor Atomic by John Adams: One opera I've always liked (and purchased, on Blu-Ray, but of course!) is: John Adams' Doctor Atomic.
 I'm not just an opera fan, I'm also a big physics enthusiast, and as such, I was obviously open to an opera about an atomic bomb featuring a cast of characters including physicists such as Oppenheimer, Fermi and more!
 I'm also a fan of John Adams.
 I read and very much enjoyed his autobiography a few years ago.
 This opera is, for me, a wonderful example of an "operatic intersection" for lack of a better expresion...where many singers whom I've come to know from many other operas somehow converge on this one.
 This must happen to all opera fans who've seen more than a few operas.